1990 K Street NW, Suite 03

 Jakob Preuss, born 1975 in Berlin, is a documentary filmmaker.
 His films, shot in Iran, Bosnia, and Ukraine, have been broadcast in over ten countries and screened at numerous festivals.
-His last film “The Other Chelsea” won the First Steps-Award and the Grimme-Award in Germany.
+His previous film “The Other Chelsea” won the First Steps-Award and the Grimme-Award in Germany.
 In addition to his activities as a filmmaker, Preuss is also engaged in political work.
 He holds a law degree from the Sorbonne in Paris and a Masters degree from the College of Europe, Natolin.

 For the 2014 European Elections, Preuss coordinated the writing of the electoral manifesto of Bündnis 90/The Greens, and he has worked as an adviser on European Affairs for the Greens’ parliamentary group at the German Bundestag.
-In the past, he has also worked for the Commonwealth of Independent States at the NGO “Reporters without Borders” and participated in numerous Election Observation Missions mostly in the former Soviet Union and the Democratic Republic of Congo.
+In the past, he has also worked as a desk-officer for the Commonwealth of Independent States at the NGO “Reporters without Borders” and participated in numerous Election Observation Missions mostly in the former Soviet Union and the Democratic Republic of Congo.

 In 2014 Jakob co-founded the initiative GehtAuchAnders, which encourages artists to engage with political issues and take a stance.
 He is regularly invited to speak as an expert on migration as a result of the four years of research conducted for “When Paul came over the Sea.”